muschellij2/open_ms_data/README.md

 ![](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)

+### Description
+This archive contains longitudinal Magnetic Resonance (MR) images of Multiple Sclerosis (MS) patients with corresponding ground truth segmentations of white matter lesion changes.
+Each patient has been imaged twice on two separate occasions.
+The images are grouped into folders for each of the patients.
+Each patient's folder consists of:
+- Co-registered and N4 corrected T1-weighted, T2-weighted and FLAIR images for both MR studies
+- Brain mask
+- White matter lesion change mask
+- RAW images in their original space
+- Intra-study transform parameters and transform parameters from RAW to common space

 ### References
 The data is described in:
 Lesjak, Žiga, Franjo Pernuš, Boštjan Likar, and Žiga Špiclin.
 "Validation of White­Matter Lesion Change Detection Methods on a Novel Publicly Available MRI Image Database."
 Neuroinformatics (2016): 1-18.